Trying new things, developing social skills, building character, and fostering independence are all good reasons to send your child to camp.

 Where: Winter Park, Colorado, Lodging at the YMCA of the Rockies-Snow Mountain Ranch

-Activities: Skiing through the National Sports Center for the Disabled (NSCD), dog sled ride, sleigh ride, snowmobiling, evening activities, etc.
+Activities: Skiing through the National Sports Center for the Disabled (NSCD), dog sled ride, sleigh ride at Devil’s Thumb Ranch, snowmobiling in Winter Park, and evening activities.

-Staff: Physicians, EB Nurses, PT, OT, Music Therapy and others.
+Staff: Physicians, EB Nurses, PT, OT, Music Therapy and others passionate supporters of EB.

 Goals of the camp: